dajones42/stjlc/README.md

 This is a work in progress.
 Track work is mostly done, although I plan on making custom shapes for the two crossings in the future.
-Most towns have track side building only.
+Most towns have track side buildings only.
 There are no activities, but there are paths that start at all locations listed in the time table (see stjlcett93April271947.pdf).

 This route was built on Linux using mostly home made tools.
 It was tested